VasiliBaranov/packing-generation/README.txt

 Usage and options:

-1. PackingGeneration.exe: uses Lubachevsky-Stillinger algorithm.
-See *Lubachevscky, Stillinger (1990) Geometric properties of random disk packings*; or *Lubachevsky (1990) How to Simulate Billiards and Similar Systems*; or *Skoge (2006) Packing hyperspheres in high-dimensional Euclidean spaces*.
-NOTE: Lubachevsky-Stillinger code will work correctly only when the initial packing has relatively large density (0.4 - 0.6), otherwise collisions with far particles will be missed, because far particles will not be included as possible neighbors by cell list or verlet list algorithms.
+1. PackingGeneration.exe: uses Lubachevsky–Stillinger algorithm.
+See *Lubachevscky, Stillinger
+(1990) Geometric properties of random disk packings*; or *Lubachevsky (1990) How to Simulate Billiards and Similar Systems*; or *Skoge (2006) Packing hyperspheres in high-dimensional Euclidean spaces*.
+NOTE: Lubachevsky–Stillinger code will work correctly only when the initial packing has relatively large density (0.4 - 0.6), otherwise collisions with far particles will be missed, because far particles will not be included as possible neighbors by cell list or verlet list algorithms.
-Therefore i used the following procedure: generated packings with the force-biased algorithm (see below) for densities 0.4-0.6, then called Lubachevsky-Stillinger algorithm.
-The same applies for the two other Lubachevsky-Stillinger variations below (-lsgd and -lsebc).
+Therefore i used the following procedure: generated packings with the force-biased algorithm (see below) for densities 0.4-0.6, then called Lubachevsky–Stillinger algorithm.
+The same applies for the two other Lubachevsky–Stillinger variations below (-lsgd and -lsebc).

-2. PackingGeneration.exe -ls: same Lubachevsky-Stillinger.
+2. PackingGeneration.exe -ls: same Lubachevsky–Stillinger.

-3. -lsgd: Lubachevsky-Stillinger with gradual densification: the LS generation is run until the non-equilibrium reduced pressure is high enough (e.g., a conventional value of 1e12), then compression rate is decreased (devided by 2) and the LS generation is run again, until the pressure is high enough again; this procedure is repeated until the compression rate is low enough (1e-4).
+3. -lsgd: Lubachevsky–Stillinger with gradual densification: the LS generation is run until the non-equilibrium reduced pressure is high enough (e.g., a conventional value of 1e12), then compression rate is decreased (devided by 2) and the LS generation is run again, until the pressure is high enough again; this procedure is repeated until the compression rate is low enough (1e-4).
 The paper is not submitted yet.

-4. -lsebc: Lubachevsky-Stillinger with equilibration between compressions, we modified the LS generation procedure and after each 20 collisions for each particle with compression we completely equilibrate the packings.
+4. -lsebc: Lubachevsky–Stillinger with equilibration between compressions, we modified the LS generation procedure and after each 20 collisions for each particle with compression we completely equilibrate the packings.
 The equilibration is done by performing sets of 20 collisions for each particle with zero compression rate in a loop until the relative difference of reduced pressures in